-Protesters occupy London mansion linked to a Russian oligarch as U.K. seeks to help refugees
+Protesters’ occupation of London mansion linked to Russian oligarch comes as U.K. considers using property to help refugees

+A spokeswoman for Deripaska, Larisa Belyaeva, said the house belongs to members of the Deripaska family rather than to him personally.
+She added that the family was “appalled at the negligence of Britain’s justice system.”

-Hours after the squatters arrived, four remained on the property’s balcony even as the London Metropolitan Police urged them to leave.
-The occupation of the home along what the tabloids have dubbed “billionaire row” reflects an idea floated by British politicians in recent weeks to turn palatial properties owned by sanctioned Russian elites into effective refugee shelters.
+The occupation ended Monday evening when four protesters who remained on the balcony were arrested after an hours-long standoff with London’s Metropolitan police.
+But the seizure of the home along what the tabloids have dubbed “billionaire row” reflects an idea floated by British politicians in recent weeks to turn palatial properties owned by sanctioned Russian elites into effective refugee shelters.

 “I want to explore an option which would allow us to use the homes and properties of sanctioned individuals for as long as they are sanctioned for humanitarian and other purposes,” housing minister Michael Gove told BBC News on Sunday.